mpiersonsmela/SeqVerify/README.md

 Pure deletions (i.e. deletions with no insertions) can be achieved by leaving the sequence field blank: ```chr2:0-10  ``` deletes the first 10 bases in chromosome 2 and does not replace them with anything.

 Multiple commands are allowed in one command file, and seqverify automatically handles interactions between commands on the same chromosome (i.e. a command's coordinates changing because of a previous command), so all the end user needs to do is use the coordinates straight from their source without any adjustment or calculation.

+## Common Errors

+Certain versions of bcftools may not be compatible with all Linux distributions.
+The error “bcftools: error while loading shared libraries: libgsl.so.25: cannot open shared object file: No such file or directory”, please try using an older version of bcftools and try running the same command again.